 This initial phase is crucial to establishing the project's safety foundations:

-1. Threat modelling Identify potential risks in a structured way, using STRIDE or a similar methodology.
+- Threat modeling: systematically identify potential risks using the STRIDE methodology or a similar approach.

-3. Secure architecture Designing the application using the principles of defence in depth and least privilege
+- Secure architecture: design the application by applying the principles of defense‑in‑depth and least privilege.

-4. Secure technological choices select frameworks and libraries with a satisfactory security record
+- Secure technology choices: select frameworks and libraries with a satisfactory security track record.

 Development phase